 In fact, both CBD and THC have proven medicinal properties.
 Plus, as we mentioned above, the two often work best together.
-Many people use CBD and THC for the same reasons, such as pain relief, inflammation reduction, or arthritis treatment.
+Many people use CBD and THC for the same reasons, such as pain and inflammatory response support.
 However, each of these cannabinoids has its unique properties and benefits too.

 The other reason this notion is incorrect is that THC and CBD affect the brain and body differently.
 This applies to their influence on the endocannabinoid system (ECS) and beyond.
 Within the ECS, CBD interacts mostly with CB2 receptors, while THC interacts mainly with the CB1 receptors.
 This key difference is part of why THC produces a “high” while CBD does not.
 It’s also why CBD is more effective in treating certain conditions compared to THC.